Vestas V236 turbines in an offshore wind farm

 Vattenfall and BASF partner with Vestas for low-emission steel wind turbines in Germany

-Vattenfall and BASF have signed supply and service contracts with Vestas for 15 MW offshore wind turbines in the Nordlicht offshore wind park in Germany.
+Vattenfall and BASF have signed supply and service contracts with Vestas for 15 MW offshore wind turbines in the Nordlicht offshore wind farm in Germany.

 The turbine type V236 with a nominal output of 15 MW is currently the most powerful offshore turbine available on the market.
-From 2028 the Nordlicht wind park will be able to produce electricity for the equivalent of 1.6 million households.
+From 2028 the Nordlicht wind farm will be able to produce electricity for the equivalent of 1.6 million households.

 “I am excited to start the journey to introduce low-emission steel into our projects.
 Low carbon steel is the major element in Offshore Wind to reach our Vattenfall SCORE target to reduce our supplier greenhouse gas emissions by 50 per cent by 2030, and the walk has now begun,” says Eva Julius-Philipp, Head of Environment & Sustainability within Vattenfall’s Business Area Wind.